Aaron98990/ways-of-the-game/CONTRIBUTING.md

 Terms should align with the current Laws of the Game:
 - Do not use penalty spot, use penalty mark.
+- Do not use game, use match
+- Do not use field or pitch, use field of play.
 - Unsporting behavior not ungentlemanly conduct (outdated)
 - Do not use persistent infringement (outdated) for persistent offenses
 - Do not use linesman for assistant referee
 - Do not use center referee for referee.
-Do not use referees for match official.
+Do not use referees for match officials.

 Do not use acronyms or abbreviations other than YC, RC, FIFA, IFAB, SPA, and DOGSO.
 The pages should be easy to ready for everyone.
 - Do not use LotG or LOG, write out Law/Laws or Laws of the Game